 Our logistics network consists of regional logistics hubs and local distribution centers.
-Our regional logistics hubs are strategically located in Zhaoqing of Guangdong Province in Southern China, Kunshan of Jiangsu Province in Eastern China (which is within close proximity of Shanghai), Jianyang of Sichuan

-Province in Western China, Tianjin in Northern China, and Ezhou of Hubei Province in Central China.
-We maintain local distribution centers to facilitate distribution of standardized and frequently purchased products.
-Meanwhile, we have established several bonded warehouses in China to support the growth of our cross-border business.
+Our regional logistics hubs are strategically located in Zhaoqing of Guangdong Province in Southern China, Kunshan of Jiangsu Province in Eastern China (which is within close proximity of Shanghai), Jianyang of Sichuan Province in Southwestern China, Tianjin in Northern China, Ezhou of Hubei Province in Central China, and Shenyang of Liaoning Province in Northeastern China.
+We maintain local distribution centers to facilitate distribution of standardized and frequently purchased products, and we have established several bonded warehouses in China to support our cross-border business.

 Our warehouse management system enables us to closely monitor each step of the fulfillment process from the time a purchase order is confirmed with the brand partners and the product stocked in our logistics centers, up to when the product is packaged and picked up for shipment to a customer.
 Shipments from brand partners first arrive at one of our regional logistics hubs, depending on demand from each warehouse.
-At each logistics hub, inventory is bar-coded and tracked through our management information system, allowing real-time monitoring of inventory levels across our logistics network and item tracking at each logistics center.
+At each logistics hub, inventory is barcoded and tracked through our management information system, allowing real-time monitoring of inventory levels across our logistics network and item tracking at each logistics center.
 As we offer a curated selection of brands and products for each daily sales, our logistics centers and inventory management systems are specifically designed to support the frequent sales events on our flash sales platform and a large volume of inventory turnover.
-In 2015, 2016, and 2017, we processed approximately 193.1 million, 269.8 million, and 335.0 million customer orders, respectively.
+In 2016, 2017, and 2018, we processed approximately 269.8 million, 335.0 million, and 437.4 million customer orders, respectively.